slnsw/dxlab-newselfwales/scraper/README.md

 `now scale [now.sh URL] bru 0 0` to turn the Brussells insance off, and:
 `now scale [now.sh URL] sfo 1 1` to turn the San Fran one on always.

+## Re-Deploying

+First run `now ls` to find the URL of the scraper.
+Next scale it to zero, keeping in mind we are only running it in ONE location:

+`now scale [now.sh URL] sfo 0 0 ` (although I suspect `now scale [now.sh URL] 0` would work here...?)

+And remove the instance:

+`now rm [now.sh URL]`

+before re-deploying and scaling as above.